 Although the Source is academically based and not aligned with any advocacy-based organizations or parties to litigation, it aims to serve as a catalyst for change within the U.S. healthcare system.
 It will operate as a core repository and central resource of materials that will empower individuals and groups seeking to bring rationality to healthcare markets.
 We at the Source believe that effective solutions to healthcare price and competition problems must be drawn from diverse disciplines including economics, health services research, medicine, and the law.
 We are pleased to provide a forum for this important discussion.

-Katie Gudiksen, Ph.D., is a Senior Health Policy Researcher for The Source on Healthcare Price and Competition.
-She is a recent graduate of the UCSF/UC Hastings Master of Science in Health Policy and Law program, where she studied policy solutions to promote competition in the pharmaceutical industry.
-Prior to joining The Source, she co-founded a cancer diagnostics company and worked as Director of Technology where she worked to develop technologies to detect biomarker signatures for aggressive prostate cancer.
+Dr. Gudiksen is a graduate of the UCSF/UC Hastings Master of Science in Health Policy and Law program, where she studied policy solutions to promote competition in the pharmaceutical industry.
+Prior to joining The Source, she co-founded a cancer diagnostics start-up company and worked as Director of Technology where she developed technologies to detect biomarker signatures for aggressive prostate cancer.
 She also holds an A.M. and Ph.D. in Chemistry from Harvard University and a B.S. and B.A. from Hope College.